Walter Hines Page: Ambassador

-In March 1913, Page was appointed United States ambassador to the United Kingdom by President Woodrow Wilson, whom Page had befriended in 1882 when Wilson was a young lawyer starting out in Atlanta.
+In March 1913, Page was appointed United States ambassador to Great Britain by President Woodrow Wilson.
+In August 1915, Page's daughter, Katharine, wed Boston-based architect Charles Greely Loring in a ceremony at St James's Palace in London.

 Page was one of the key figures involved in bringing the United States into World War I on the Allied side.
-A proud Southerner, he admired his British roots and believed that the United Kingdom was fighting a war for democracy.
-As ambassador to Britain, he defended British policies to Wilson and helped to shape a pro-Allied slant in the President and in the United States as a whole.
-One month after Page sent a message to Wilson, the U.S. Congress declared war on Germany.
+A proud Southerner, he admired his British roots and believed that the British were fighting a war for democracy.
+As ambassador, he defended British policies to Wilson and helped to shape a pro-Allied slant in the President and in the United States as a whole.

-Page was criticized for his unabashedly pro-British stance by those who thought his priority should be defending American interests in the face of British criticism.
+Page was criticized for his unabashedly pro-British stance by those who thought his priority should be defending American interests in the face of British rough handling of American shipping.
 He and his staff had to deal with the British claim of the right to stop and search American ships, including the examination of mail pouches; the commercial blockade (1915); and the "blacklist," the names of American firms with whom the British forbade all financial and commercial dealings by their citizens (1916).

-In 1918, Page became ill and resigned his post as Ambassador to the Court of St. James's.
-He returned to his home in Pinehurst, North Carolina, where he died.
+In the fall of 1918, Page became seriously ill, forcing him to resign his post as Ambassador to the Court of St James's.
+He returned to his home in Pinehurst, North Carolina, where he died shortly thereafter.
 He is buried in Old Bethesda Cemetery in Aberdeen, North Carolina.

+In the years after his death, Page was viewed as somewhat of a villain in the eyes of many revisionist American historians.
+Examining the decision-making processes which had led the United States to enter into the First World War, many American revisionists in the 1920s depicted Page as a traitor to his country - a modern day Benedict Arnold who used his position of trust in American service to secretly aid the machinations of the British government.

+During an era in which a significant portion of the American public had come to regard the United States' entry into the European conflict as a grave mistake, Page's pro-British inclinations, and his supposedly high degree of influence over President Wilson's thinking, exposed the ambassador to charges that he had manipulated the president into intervening on behalf of the British in 1917.
+Subsequent historical research has shown that Page had far less influence over Wilson's thinking than was previously suggested and he is no longer believed to have played a central role in the president's decision to go to war.